solita/solita.github.com/readme.md

 For development, you need Ruby and Jekyll.
 If you want to tweak the CSS, you need Compass.
 Also, if you want to make stuff easier, install foreman.

 1. Install Ruby (above)
+2. Go to your cloned copy of solita.github.com
-2. To install Jekyll, Compass and foreman, type into a command prompt or terminal:
+3. To install Jekyll, Compass and foreman, type into a command prompt or terminal: `bundle install`
-`gem install jekyll compass foreman rdiscount`
-3. Make sure the install succeeds
+4. Make sure the install succeeds
-4. Go to your cloned copy of solita.github.com
-5. Type in: `foreman start`
+5. Type in: `bundle exec foreman start`
 6. Jekyll and Compass should start!

 ## Technology stack